TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 32/Numbers 32.31.md

 ---

-And the children of Gad and the children of Reuben answered, saying, As Jehovah hath said unto thy servants, so will we do.
+The children of Gad and the children of Reuben answered, saying, "As Yahweh has said to your servants, so will we do.